 All students complete registration on-line at MyHU/Academics.
-There are written and video registration instructions available on MyHU.
+There are written and/or video registration instructions available on MyHU.
 The start and end dates appear on the Academic Calendar, which is posted on MyHU/Academics and www.HarrisburgU.edu.
+Students who require an Americans with Disability Act accommodation to complete registration should contact the Office of Student Services at ADA@HarrisburgU.edu.